checkout/checkout-woocommerce-plugin/README.md

 You can find a full installation guide [here](https://github.com/checkout/checkout-woocommerce-plugin/wiki/Installation)

 # Initial Setup
-If you do not have an account already, simply go to [checkout.com](https://checkout.com/ "checkout.com") and click the "Get Test Account" button.
+If you do not have an account yet, simply go to [checkout.com](https://checkout.com/ "checkout.com") and hit the "Get Test Account" button.

 # Keys
 There are 3 keys that you need to configure in the NON-PCI extension, while for the PCI version you just need 2: